eagles-project/mam4xx/docs/development.md

 how it indexes them.

 As a multidimensional array, a `View` has a **rank** that indicates the number of indices it possesses.
-For example, a rank 1 `View` `V` has a single index, allowing you to retrieve the `i`th value with the syntax `V(i)`.
-A rank 3 `View` `T` has three indexes, providing access to an element with the syntax `T(i, j, k)`.
+For example, a rank-1 `View` `V` has a single index, allowing you to retrieve the `i`th value with the syntax `V(i)`.
+A rank-3 `View` `T` has three indexes, providing access to an element with the syntax `T(i, j, k)`.

-Some people refer to the rank of a View as its **dimension**, but this term actually refers to the number of data in a specific index.
+Some people refer to the rank of a View as its **dimension**, but this term actually refers to the number of elements for a specific index.
 For example, the dimension of the second index of `T` above is the valid number of values of `j` that can be used in the expression `T(i, j, k)`.
 Indices in a `View` run from `0` to `dim-1`, where `dim` is the dimension relative to the index in question.